planetfederal/qgis-suite-plugin/doc/gui.rst

 	Click on the button in the *Layers* group and select the files you want to import.
 Then select the destination schema and table.
 You can select the name of a preexisting table or enter the name you want.
 In case of selecting a preexisting table, click on the *Add to table* checkbox to add the imported data to the current content of the table.
 Otherwise, the table will be deleted and a new one with that name created.
 If you select the *Add to table* box, data will only be imported if the feature type of the file to import matches the table feature type.
 If not, an error message will be shown in the log window and the corresponding file will not be imported.

-	There is an additional option, *[create table from file name]*, which will set the table name based on the name of the file to import (without extension).
+	There is an additional option, *[use file name]*, which will set the table name based on the name of the file to import (without extension).
 The *Add to table* box applies also in this case.

+	When two or more files are selected, the *Add to table* box will automatically be checked in case a table name option other than *[use file name]* is selected.
+In this case, it makes no sense to overwrite the destination table, since all imported files are going to be imported into the same table, and that will cause each one to overwrite the previous ones, leaving in the final table just the content of the last file.